 Before I get into ideas for teaching story grammar, I’ll share some research that gives a base for why teaching story grammar parts is an effective strategy to increase reading comprehension.
 I’ve personally seen huge gains in my students abilities to understand and tell their own narratives using this structure.
 I’ve also seen HUGE success in using visuals and graphic organizers in class (when I do push in) to help with writing.

-ASHA did a systematic review of studies on teaching story grammar as a reading comprehension strategy for students with learning disabilities.
+There is a systematic review of studies on teaching story grammar as a reading comprehension strategy for students with learning disabilities on the ASHA website.
 You can read their findings here, but overall, they state that “the findings suggest that story grammar treatments improve the reading comprehension skills of children with learning disabilities.”

 They also state that modeling strategies and graphic organizers (e.g., story mapping) are both effective when teaching story grammar and reading comprehension strategies.
 This is good news because these are all great strategies and tools that are in “our wheelhouse” and are perfect for pull out lessons, push in or carryover, and for students in preschool through high school.